acatone-git/HomePlus_Mod/README.md

 ## Step 1

-- Download & Copy "HomePlus_Install.sh", "HomePlus_Scripts.bak" & "HomePlus.kl" to the Internal Storage of the RP2+
+- Download & Copy "HomePlus_Install.sh", "HomePlus_Scripts.bak" & "HomePlus.kl" to the root of the Internal Storage of the RP2+
 - **[NOT THE SD CARD]**

 ## Step 2